lifepillar/awesome-data-not-collected-ios/Readme.md

 - **How do you decide whether an app can appear in this list?**

-We look at the App Privacy section in the App Store.
-It is not ideal, but that is our compromise.
+I look at the App Privacy section in the App Store.
+It is not ideal, but that is my compromise.
 Apps that do not collect any data are whitelisted by default.
 Apps that collect data linked to an identity are off-limits.
 For apps that collect data *not* linked to an identity, they can be accepted in any of the following circumstances:

 - the data they collect is limited to diagnostics;
 - it is reasonable to assume that the data collection is opt-in (e.g., an RSS reader that collects email and password only if the user signs in to a remote service rather than using a self-hosted server or the local storage);